damianliumin/damianliumin.github.io/README.md

-This is the academic website of Min Liu.
+This is the personal website of Min Liu.

 Credits to [Wenlong Huang](https://wenlong.page/) and [Jon Barron](https://jonbarron.info).